All your questions about Soundation’s real-time collaboration, answered.

 Soundation is more than just an online digital audio workstation.
 It’s a collaboration tool that works seamlessly with other softwares.

 Designed to be simple and straightforward, Soundation is perfect for when you want to have a session with remote collaborators or sketch ideas on the go.
-It lives on a web browser and is an essential tool to use along your go-to DAW.
+It lives on a web browser and is an essential tool to use alongside your go-to DAW.

-While some softwares or plug-ins that let you stream audio and share files, Soundation’s multiplayer studio actually lets you and your collaborators all work together in one project in real-time.
+While some softwares or plug-ins let you stream audio and share files, Soundation’s multiplayer studio actually lets you and your collaborators all work together in one project in real-time.

 There’s no need to wait for everyone to jump on a call either.
 Having a studio that works as a middle ground between you and your collaborators ensures that everyone is on the same page.
 Changes are reflected immediately and they can access the most up-to-date version anytime, reducing the need to send project files back and forth.